 Our retreats offer people living with pain a safe, nonjudgmental place where they can begin to make sense of their pain.
 It is a place where people can share their experiences and feel heard and supported by a community who understands what they are going through.
 The retreats are a place where every story matters, where every person matters.

 Our EPIc Retreats offer experiential learning with the majestic Rocky Mountains as a backdrop.
 Guests will have the ability to enjoy time outdoors no matter the season.
 There will also be ample time for quiet reflection, relaxation and socialization.

-- pain science through a lived experience lens ~ we discuss pain science, stress biology, and bioplasticity through a lived experience lens and explore the relevance to our unique experiences and stories.
+- pain science through a lived experience lens ~ we discuss pain science, stress biology, and bioplasticity through a lived experience lens, exploring the relevance of the science to our unique experiences and lives.
 This includes the physiological processes that take place when we’re in pain or under stress for a long time, the social influences on pain and recovery, how pain is protective by nature, and how we can use bioplasticity to our advantage.

 - sharing stories ~ we communicate our lived experiences of pain, receive validation and support from our peers, and understand that none of us are alone.
-The environment is warm and encouraging, and everyone around you ‘gets it’.
-We use individual stories to highlight the material we are learning and how it applies to our real lives.
+The environment is warm and encouraging – everyone around you ‘gets it’.
+We use individual stories to highlight the material we are learning and how it applies to our real lives in the real world.

 - creativity ~ we allow for full expression of ourselves, every bit of us, even our pain, through activities such as writing, photography, storytelling, coloring, art, and movement.

-- adventure ~ we may also challenge ourselves with a bit of adventure!
-Examples include games, skiing, hiking, mountain biking, nordic, rock climbing, swimming, snowshoeing, kayaking, archery, snowboarding, roller skating, or horseback riding to prove that we are strong, capable, and resilient.
+- adventure ~ we may also challenge ourselves with a bit of adventure to prove to ourselves we are strong, capable, and resilient.

 Sessions will begin the the first night and continue through the morning of the last day of the retreat.
 All sessions are at the retreat location with a number of seating, lying and standing options available.
 Guests will also be able to return to their rooms to relax if necessary.